 Our research develops and evaluates primary prevention interventions that will reduce child sexual abuse.
 Relatedly, we seek to improve our understanding of the costs, causes and consequences of child sexual abuse, as well as the policies that purport to address it.

-- Parent-focused Prevention of Child Sexual Abuse.
+- Parent ProPS (Parents Promoting Positive Sexual Development).
 This parent-focused intervention will promote healthy sexual development of children and reduce the prevalence of child sexual abuse by teaching parents how to talk to their children about responsible behavior with others.
 This research is a collaborative effort with Dr. Tamar Mendelson, associate professor, Department of Mental Health, JHSPH.

-- Youth-focused Universal Prevention of Child Sexual Abuse.
+- Responsible Behavior with Younger Children (RBYC).
 This universal prevention program will educate middle-school children about rules and boundaries with young children and encourage conversations between these youth and their parents in an effort to reduce perpetration and to increase bystander involvement.
-This research is a collaborative effort with Dr. Cindy Schaeffer, associate professor, Medical University of South Carolina, and Dr. Catherine Bradshaw, professor and associate dean for research and faculty development, Curry School of Education, University of Virginia.
+This research is a collaborative effort with Dr. Cindy Schaeffer, associate professor, University of Maryland, and Dr. Catherine Bradshaw, professor and associate dean for research and faculty development, Curry School of Education, University of Virginia.

 Cost, Causes and Consequences of Child Sexual Abuse